 - Mix in the oil, buttermilk and salt, beating with a spoon until blended and smooth.
 Add the vanilla (if using) and the nuts.

-- Pour batter into prepared loaf pan and bake for 2.5 hours.
+- Pour batter into prepared loaf pan and bake for 2.5 hours (though check for doneness at 2).
 Let cool completely, then carefully remove from the pan.
+If baking at 300, check at 1 .5 hours.

 How interesting!
 Does the time you add the flour really make such a difference?
 I have heard of cold oven pound cake, but never a slow oven banana bread.
 I must try this!
 And I love rich, dense banana bread.